-Where a Governor’s term of office is terminated under paragraphs 9.15.2 or 9.15.3 the provisions of paragraph 9.18 below shall apply save that if a decision to terminate a Governor’s term of office is referred by that Governor to the said Dispute Resolution Procedure then the provisions of paragraph 22 shall also apply.
+Where a Governor’s term of office is terminated under paragraphs 9.15.2, 9.15.3 or 9.15.5 the provisions of paragraph 9.18 below shall apply save that if a decision to terminate a Governor’s term of office is referred by that Governor to the said Dispute Resolution Procedure then the provisions of paragraph 22 shall also apply.

 Where a decision to terminate a Governor’s term of office is referred to the said Dispute Resolution Procedure and the outcome of that referral is a recommendation that the Governor shall be restored to his office as a Governor that recommendation shall then require the approval of at least two thirds of the Governors present at a meeting of the Council of Governors convened for that purpose and if the Council of Governors then resolves to reverse its earlier decision and restore the Governor to his said office that Governor shall thereupon be restored to that office and to the Register of Governors.